TheOfficialFloW/VitaTweaks/README.md

 ux0:tai/custom_warning.suprx
 ```

-Then write your custom text to `ux0:tai/custom_warning.txt` using `UCS-2 LE-BOM` format.
+Then write your custom text to `ux0:tai/custom_warning.txt` using `Unicode Little Endian` format (with BOM, the bytes FF FE at the beginning of your file).
 You can also have no text by creating the file with the BOM only.

 ## Support